kauan02/Python/README.md

 ### Installing

-First you have to install
+First you have to install python

 ```
 python setup.py install